 What we don’t: Minimal insulation.

 Nalgene’s Wide Mouth arguably is the most ubiquitous water bottle on the market and a staple in the outdoors, combining a low weight with a simple but functional build for everything from hiking to daily use.
-And while “budget” is a bit of a misnomer here—reusable water bottles inherently are pretty affordable and will save you a good deal of money in the long run compared to disposable plastic bottles—the Nalgene is an undeniable value at just $12 when compared to premium insulated options from brands like Hydro Flask and Yeti.
+And while “budget” is a bit of a misnomer here—reusable water bottles inherently are pretty affordable and will save you a good deal of money in the long run compared to disposable plastic bottles—the Nalgene is an undeniable value at under $20 when compared to premium insulated options from brands like Hydro Flask and YETI.
 You don’t get the all-day ice and heat retention of those designs, but you’re not paying for it either.

 See the Nalgene Wide Mouth

 What we like: Feathery light and highly packable—perfect for stuffing into a pack.

 What we don’t: Flexible shape often requires two hands for drinking and pouring.

 If weight, packability, and cost are paramount to you, it’s hard to beat the Platypus Platy bottle.
 This soft-sided, 2-liter bottle tips the scales at an impressively low 1.3 ounces (it makes the Nalgene above look downright hefty by comparison), can be rolled up to a size that fits easily in your hand or nearly any crevice in a full pack, and comes in at just $16.
 It’s especially telling that this bottle has become a very popular option among thru-hikers, who count every ounce to minimize weight and maximize speed over hundreds (and sometimes thousands) of miles.
 And importantly, durability is quite good considering the thickness of the plastic: Our Platypus bottles have tagged along on numerous camping and backpacking trips over the years, and most have emerged puncture-free.